influenzanet/influenzanet.github.io/docs/system/01-architecture.md

 2 levels are used:
     - Static : A service is connected to a fixed database namespace, using a database `prefix`
-    - Dynamic : A Service can manage several `instances`, each instance is using its own MongoDB database.
-Determined for each request to the service (instance Id is provided with the request).
+    - Dynamic : A Service can manage several `instances`, each instance is using its own MongoDB database., determined for each request to the service (instance Id is provided with the request).

 globalDB contains an `instances` collection determining the known instances